ItsKris1/ItsKris1/README.md

 I am a junior developer, who specializes in front-end development.
 I have strong fundamentals in HTML, CSS, JavaScript and I have worked with JavaScript frameworks React and Vue.
 Addition to that I have used Figma to create design for my projects.

 I may specialize front-end development but this doesn't mean I am not open to different possibilites.
-Feel free to contact me by sending me an email: kkangro7@gmail.com.
+Feel free to contact me by sending me an email.

 <!--